nus-cs2113-AY2324S2/ip/README.md

 - **To unmark an event by its index in the list:** unmark [index]
 - **To delete an event by its index in the list:** delete [index]
 - **To find events by keyword:** find [keyword]
-- **To exit the chat bot:** bye
+- **To exit the chatbot:** bye

 The list may or may not expand in the future.
-It depends on if i have enough time to finish the EE2026 project or not.
-Which i heard will take a lot, a lot, a lot of time.
+It depends on if I have enough time to finish the EE2026 project or not.
+Which I heard will take a lot, a lot, a lot of time.

 ## How to store it?

 Good thing that you also also asked.

 Guess what?
-Every event you inputted will be stored via magic in a text file known as "duke.txt".
+Every event you input will be stored via magic in a text file known as "duke.txt".
 It is right beside the ip.jar file.

-If this is the first time you run ip.jar or, you accidently deleted the duke.txt file, it is ok.
-When the jar file is ran it will automatically create one in the default directory.
+If this is the first time you run ip.jar or, you accidentally deleted the duke.txt file, it is ok.
+When the jar file is run it will automatically create one in the default directory.

 ## Any pre-requisite?